Krillle/signalk-to-venus/README.md

 - **Starting**: `Starting Signal K to Venus OS bridge`
 - **Connecting**: `Connecting to Venus OS at venus.local for Batteries...`
 - **Connected**: `Connected to Venus OS at venus.local for [Batteries, Environment, Tanks, Switches]`
-- **Activity**: Shows update counter when data is flowing
+- **Activity**: Shows alternating heartbeat ♥︎ when data is flowing to Venus OS
 - **Waiting**: `Waiting for Signal K data (venus.local)` if no compatible paths are found
 - **Error**: `Venus OS not reachable: [error details]` if connection fails
 - **No devices**: `No device types enabled - check plugin configuration` if all types are disabled

-The status shows which device types are actively connected and how many data updates have been processed.
+The status shows which device types are actively connected and displays a heartbeat indicator when data is successfully being sent to Venus OS.

 ---